 Payment shall be made to the beneficiary's bank account or sub-account denominated in Euro.
-The account or sub-account indicated by the beneficiary must make it possible to identify the funds transferred by the Commission.
+The account or sub-account indicated by the beneficiary must make it possible to identify the funds transferred by the Commission and the interest yielded by the pre-financing payments.